Azure-Samples/active-directory-node-webapi/README.md

 This REST API server is built using Restify and MongoDB with the following features:

 * A node.js server running an REST API interface with JSON using MongoDB as persistent storage
-* REST APIs leveraging OAuth2 API protection for endpoints using Windows Azure Active Directory
+* REST APIs leveraging OAuth2 API protection for endpoints using Azure Active Directory

 We've released all of the source code for this example in GitHub under an Apache 2.0 license, so feel free to clone (or even better, fork!) and provide feedback on the forums.